hotsauce-team/drizzle-page-cache/README.md

   client it is; `BYPASS` means exactly "a purge evicted this".
 - **`proxy_cache_key` must be declared as `$uri$is_args$args`** — the Lua helper
   mirrors that exact key string.
-- **Purge marks self-expire after `$dpc_tag_ttl` (default 86400s = one day).**
-  Since a purge is a mark ("refresh this entry on its next request") rather than a deletion, and marks themselves expire, a mark that expires while the entry it should evict is still cached means the purge is simply forgotten — the stale page keeps serving until its TTL, with no error logged anywhere.
-So this ceiling MUST exceed your longest `ttl` + `staleWhileRevalidate`.
-The default one-day ceiling is safe for the default one-hour `ttl`; if you raise `ttl` past a day, raise the ceiling with it: `set $dpc_tag_ttl <seconds>` in the purge and serve locations.
-(Fastly and other tag-native `Surrogate-Key` CDNs have no such limit.)
+- **Purge marks self-size — no lifetime to configure.** A mark ("refresh this entry on its next request") must outlive every page it may need to invalidate, so each purge carries the answer: the purger sends `X-DPC-Mark-TTL: ttl + staleWhileRevalidate` and the Lua keeps the mark exactly that long.
+The same app config that stamps page freshness sizes the marks, so the two can't drift.
+Headerless purges (curl, ops tooling) are remembered for 30 days; the purge response's `markTtl` field echoes what was applied.
+One edge: a deploy that _lowers_ `ttl` leaves entries stamped under the old, longer config under-covered by new marks — follow it with one `POST /__dpc/purge_all`.
 - `proxy_hide_header Surrogate-Key` is fine (recommended in production — tags leak schema names): the log phase reads the upstream header, not the client-facing one.